-THE subject of this Book, however melancholy it may appear to some, yet it is necessary unto all; feeing the word of God, and our own experience do assure us, that "man who is born of a woman is "of few days, and full of trouble;" and that he "is born to trouble, as the sparks fly upward."
-Nay, God's dearest children are not exempted from this common fate.
-We see what is the character God giveth his church, If. liv.
-11. "O thou as," fifted, and tossed with tempess, and not com"forted!"
-If in this world then we must look for tribulation, it is highly necessary for every man to seek direction how to provide for it, and behave under it, so as he may glorify God, edify others, and attain to eternal happiness at last.
-The tribulations we have to look for here are manifold; but among these that are outward, I know none about which men ought to be more thoughful and concerned, than bodily sickness; that usual harbinger of death, and which ushers the way to indement.
-This is a fubject not much handled in public fermons, which are delivered only to them that are in health, the fick being incapable to attend them.
-Wherefore it feems the more necessity to handle it in writing, that so the afflicted may have a bork in their houses, and at their bed-sides, as amonitor to preach to them in private; when they are restrained from hearing fermons in public.
+HE subject of this book, however melancholy it may appear to fome, yet it is necessary unto a; feeing the word of God, and our own experiece do affure us, that " man who is born of a woran, is of few days, and full of trouble;" and that h "is born to trouble as the fparks fly upward." lay, God's dearest children are not exempted from is common fate.
+We see what is the character od giveth his church, Ifa. liv.
+11. " O thou afflicd, and toffed with tempest, and not comforted !"
+If in this world then we must look for tribulation, is highly necessary for every man to seek direction bw to provide for it, and behave under it, so as he ay glorify God, edify others, and attain to eternal appiness at last.
+The tribulations we have to look fr here are manifold; but among these that are outvard, I know none about which men ought to be sore thoughtful and concerned, than bodily fickness, hat usual harbinger of death, and which ushers the vay to judgement.

+This is a subject not much handled in public fermons, which are delivered only to them that are in ealth, the fick being incapable to attend them.
+Wherefore it feems the more necessary to handle it in writing, that so the afflicted may have a book in their houses, and at their bedsides, as a monitor to peach to them in private, when they are restrained frim hearing fermons in public.

-And though sometimes ministers sermions may be very fuitable to the case of the sick and afflicted: yet, alas! the most part are carcless and forgetful hearers of these things while they are in health and prosperity, as reckoning the evil day at some distance from them.
-A book then, such as the following Directory, being with them in time of fickness and affliction, may, by the divine bleffing, be useful'to bring to their remembrance these counsels and admonitions which they very much neglected in the time of their health.
-Again, ministers of the gospel, though never so much inclined to attend the fick, yet by reason of difability and multiplicity of other work, cannot be always with them, to direct, refolve, and comfort them.
-But such a book as this they may have still at hand to confult with.
+And though fometimes ministers' fermons may be very fuitable to the gafe of the fick and afflicted; ye, alas ! the most part are careless and forgetful herers of these things while they are in health and A 2 prosperity, as reckoning the evil day at some distance from them.
+A book then, fuch as the following lirectory, being with them in time of fickness ad affliction, may, by the divine bleffing, be ufeful o monitions which they very much neglected in te hand to confult with.

+Again, ministers of the gospel, though never o much inclined to attend the fick, yet by reason of disability and multiplicity of other work, cannot e always with them, to direct, refolve and comfet them.
+But fuch a book as this they may have still t

-And in regard the afflicted, for the most part, are out of case to read for themselves, it would be a most charitable work for friends or neighbours that attend them, to lay hold on proper seasons for reading fuch a book as this in their hearing, and especially fuch chapters or directions as they judge most suitable for them.
-Thus you might be helped in some measure to exoner your consciences, and do your last offices of kindness to your fick and dying friends, when you can ferve them no longer in this world.
+And in regard the afflicted, for the most part, ae out of cafe to read for themselves, it would be a mot charitable work for friends or neighbours that atend them, to lay hold on proper seasons for reading fuch a book as this in their hearing, and especials fuch chapters or directions as they judge most fuiable for them.
+Thus you might be helped in fore measure to exoner your confciences, and do your lat offices of kindness to your fick and dying friend, when you can ferve them no longer in this world.